Exhaustive Solver Usage

 26: +++++-+---+-++---++-

-Furthermore, all solutions, including non-optimal ones, can be collected by passing "all_sols".
+Furthermore, all solutions, including non-optimal ones, can be obtained by setting all_sols as follows.
 Note that this stores all $2^n$ solutions in memory, where $n$ is the number of variables.
 For example, with $n = 20$, over one million solutions are stored, and memory usage grows exponentially with $n$.
-Use this option only when $n$ is small enough.
+Use this only when $n$ is small enough.

 solver = qbpp.ExhaustiveSolver(f)